 Read more about the OEB's Regional Planning and Cost Allocation Review policy consultation.

 Read more about the development of the regional planning process on the Regional Planning for Electricity Infrastructure (EB-2011-0043) consultation webpage.

-If you have a complaint, concern or question about the regulatory requirements as they relate to the regional infrastructure planning process, you may contact the Board at:
+If you have a complaint, concern or question about the regulatory requirements as they relate to the regional infrastructure planning process, you may contact the OEB at:

-If you are not a market participant and have general questions or complaint about the regional infrastructure planning process, the OEB provides an online submission form.
+If you are not a market participant and have general questions or complaint about the regional infrastructure planning process, you may contact the OEB at: